strny0/formsite-utility/README.md

 ## Overview

 This program performs an export of a specified formsite form with parameters A faster alternative to a manual export from the formsite website.
 It uses the formsite API v2 to perform exports of results.
 You can specify parametrs in commandline to filter these results.
-Allow afvanced features like link extraction and even download of files to a specified directory.
+Allow advanced features like link extraction and even download of files to a specified directory.

 ### Installation

-You can install the required packages with:
+You can install the module with

-`pip install -r requirements.txt`
+`pip install formsite-util`

+or download it manually from releases.

 The required packages are: